People with learning disabilities have a shorter life expectancy and increased risk of early death when compared to the general population.

 Why is working with people with learning disabilities important?

-Outcomes for adults are also worse with one in seven adults with learning disabilities rating their general health as not good.
+Outcomes for adults are also worse with 1 in 7 adults with learning disabilities rating their general health as not good.

 GPs in Cornwall and the Isles of Scilly count the number of people with learning disabilities.
 They say that they see about 2,400 people with learning disabilities.
 Cornwall Council’s register of people with learning disabilities receiving a service is similar in size.